 How we record music on tape?

-We use Tone-Pearls Recording Technique for music recording.
+We use True Analogue Recording technique for music recording.
 Music is captured by a single pair of AKG C 414 Limited Edition microphones directly connected to a Nagra IVS reel-to-reel tape recorder.
 We prefer RMG SM468 tapes (which is the best choice for Nagra).
 The recorder is operated at 15 ips speed and switched to Nagra Master equalization.
 The dynamic range is 74 dB.

 Why Nagra IVS?
 First of all, Nagra is portable.
 Nagra is silent, and Nagra produces a very clear and natural sound.
 That means Nagra IVS does not add anything to the recording.